Mahmoud-Abdelraouf/STmicro-System-Programming-under-Linux/05.Advanced/Practical/Session03/README.md

 This will launch the QEMU emulator with a graphical interface where you can interact with your running image.

-### Running QEMU in `nographics` Mode
+### Running QEMU in `nographic` Mode

-In some cases, such as when you are working on a server without a graphical interface or when you want to run QEMU in the background, you can use the `nographics` option:
+In some cases, such as when you are working on a server without a graphical interface or when you want to run QEMU in the background, you can use the `nographic` option:

 ```sh
 runqemu core-image-minimal-qemux86-64 nographic